13 Most Popular WordPress Alternatives 2024

 5. TYPO3

-TYPO3 is another CMS that is popular with large organizations and corporates.
-It is free, open source and you can run any website with TYPO without using any code.
-It can also be extended with many functions without using code, simply using the 6000 freely available extensions.
+TYPO3 is another CMS popular with large organizations and corporations.
+It is free and open source, and you can run any website with TYPO without using any code.
+The 6000 freely available extensions allow you to extend it with many functions without using code.

 Editors will love this CMS as it has front-end editing capability using integrated image processing, copy-paste functions, thumbnail generation, and various text and media elements.
 It is highly scalable, multilingual, and assists workflow management.